 Buildings as expressions of power, prestige etc. are still very much with us.
 Take, for example, skyscrapers, for long associated with the U.S.A.
 They are architectural metaphors of the rise of that country as a world power.
 Now other growing world powers (e.g. India, China, Brazil) or countries wishing to be “seen” (e.g. Malaysia, Dubai), are all busy constructing skyscrapers or hugely impressive buildings (such as e.g. sports stadiums).

-What we want to do in these pages is look over the remarkable variety of Spanish architecture.
+What we want to do in these pages is look over the remarkable variety of architecture in Spain.
 We’ll start with the Romans who controlled Spain for some 600 years, and left one of the richest and most varied architectural legacies of all, including walled cities, theatres, amphitheatres, arenas, aqueducts and bridges.

-We hope to show how Christian and Moorish architecture reflects their different perspectives of the world or of changing circumstances; this is particularly so in their houses of worship, palaces and castles.
+We hope to show how Christian and Moorish architecture reflects their different perspectives of the world or of changing circumstances; this is particularly so in their houses of worship (Romanesque and Gothic cathedrals and churches, and Muslim mosques), palaces and castles.
 We’ll also explore a very interesting phenomenon in Spanish architecture: Mozarabic and Mudejar architecture, the results of the close proximity in which Christians and Moors lived.

 As we move from the Middle Ages, we’ll try to explain how changing political or social factors are reflected in Spanish architecture.
 For example, what was behind the appearance of Renaissance and baroque buildings in Spain in the 16th and 17th centuries?
 What was the impact on Spanish architecture of a change of royal dynasty in the 18th century or of Romanticism in the 19th century?
 Finally, we’ll look at the effects of political instability in the first half of the 20th century on Spanish architecture, then the Franco dictatorship, and finally the resurging vitality of the post-Franco years, with both native-born and foreign architects producing stunning architectural works.